brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 The quantum phase uses both the quantum channel and the classical channel to actually exchange the key.

 The classical post-processing phase only uses the classical channel.
-The classical post-processing phases is further sub-divided into two parts:
+The classical post-processing phase is further sub-divided into two parts:

 * Information reconciliation, which is responsible for detecting and correcting inevitable bit errors (noise) in the key that was exchanged during the quantum phase.